 - Groupie Brigade: As is typical in any portrayal of Beatlemania, but this movie plays it up to the point of it being a Running Gag.

 - Hatedom: In-universe example.
-A Beatles backlash gets some time in this movie, most often through Janet and Tony.
+A Beatles backlash gets some time in the plot, most often through Janet and Tony.

-- HeelFace Turn: Janet finally warms up to the phenomenon in the latter half of the movie.
+- HeelFace Turn: Janet finally warms up to the phenomenon in the latter half.

 - Hipster: Janet is a 60s version of this.